j143/doppio-demo/index.md

 DoppioJVM emulates Java's TCP sockets in terms of WebSockets.
 As a demonstration, we provide a simple TCP server and client with this demo.
 Here are instructions on how to use it.

-Note that you should use the offline DoppioJVM package for this to avoid port forwarding snafus.
+Note that you should use the offline DoppioJVM package for this.

 - Download and extract [Websockify](https://github.com/kanaka/websockify/archive/v0.5.1.zip) to your computer.
 - In the command prompt, enter the `websockify-0.5.1` directory and type `make`.